-The family Dasyatididae, commonly referred to as the Whiptail Stingrays, are medium to large size rays with oval to diamond shaped disc-like bodies.
+The Whiptail Stingrays are medium to large size rays with oval to diamond shaped disc-like bodies, and can often be seen while diving around Koh Lanta.
 The dorsal and caudal fins are missing, with the broadly expanded pectoral fins forming the distinctive body disc.

 Disc width ranges from around 30 cm to more than 2 meters in larger species, with most of the 69 member species found in shallow tropical and subtropical seas around the world.